Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Description of the problem

 The infiltration volume $V_{bc}$ is obtained from mass conservation such that

-where $V_\f= L \, W \, H/2$ is the volume on the freshwater side of the lock and $\bar{\rho}_\f(t)$ is the average density on the same side.
-Throughout the paper, we will use the symbol $\f$ to denote the side of the lock that is initially filled with fresh water and the symbol $\s$ for the side that is initially filled with salt water.
+where $V_\f= L \, W \, H/2$ is the volume on the freshwater side of the lock and $\bar{\rho}_\f(\tit)$ is the average density on the same side.
+Throughout the paper, we will use the symbol $\f$ to denote freshwater side and the symbol $\s$ for the saltwater side.
 For the infiltrated volume in the absence of a bubble curtain, denoted by $V_o$, we consider a constant flux so that

 where $C_D\approx 0.51$ is the discharge coefficient that is obtained by fitting the flow rate obtained in simulations without a bubble curtain (see Appendix \ref{section:Cd_open_cases}).
-The definition of $V_o$ corresponds to the intrusion of salt water due to the propagation of a gravity current in an infinitely long lock-exchange configuration with constant velocity $2 C_D \sqrt{g^{\prime}H}/3$ and height $H/2$.
-Before reaching this velocity, the gravity current undergoes an acceleration phase, but this phase is short compared to the time scales of interest and can be mostly neglected, as will be discussed in \S \ref{section:res_density}.
+The definition of $V_o$ corresponds to the intrusion of salt water due to the propagation of a gravity current in an infinitely long lock-exchange configuration with a cross-sectional averaged constant velocity $2 C_D \sqrt{g^{\prime}H}/3$ and height $H/2$.
+Before reaching this velocity, the gravity current undergoes an acceleration phase, but this phase is short compared to the time scales of interest and can be mostly neglected, as will be discussed in Sect. \ref{section:res_density}.

-The overarching problem at hand is to predict the characteristics of the flow and, in particular, the effectiveness of the bubble curtain $E$ as a function of the governing parameters $\Fr$, $\rd$, and $\tilde{L}$, and additionally, time (while keeping $\tilde{W}$ fixed and $\Reg$ large enough). \citet{bacot2022bubble} proposed already an analytical model for $E$ as a function of $\Fr$ for $t\to\infty$ and $\Fr\gtrsim0.91$.
+The overarching problem at hand is to predict the characteristics of the flow and, in particular, the effectiveness of the bubble curtain $E$ as a function of the governing parameters $\Fr$, $\rd$, and $\tilde{L}$, and additionally, $\tit$ (while keeping $\tilde{W}$ fixed and $\Reg$ large enough). \citet{bacot2022bubble} has already proposed an analytical model for $E$ as a function of $\Fr$ for $\tit\to\infty$ and $\Fr\gtrsim0.91$.
 However, most of their experimental results are far from the model prediction.
 The difference was attributed to the finite length of the tank, which translated to a finite duration of the experiment.
-To address this problem, we will use numerical simulations and leverage their detailed information to define a semi-analytical model to compute the effectiveness as a function of the three control parameters $(\Fr,\rd, \tilde{L})$ and time.
+To address this problem, we will use numerical simulations and leverage their detailed information to define a semi-analytical model to compute the effectiveness as a function of the three control parameters $(\Fr,\rd, \tilde{L})$ and $\tit$.
 This methodology allowed us to overcome the main limitations faced by \citet{bacot2022bubble}, while providing detailed time-resolved information.